rpjagtap2610/LendingClubCaseStudy/README.md

 ## Technologies Used
+Python
-- library - version 1.0
+- Pandas library
-- library - version 2.0
+- Numpy library
-- library - version 3.0
+- Matplotlib library

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->